 Returning home from Tai Mei Tuk

-Bus 75K can also take you to Tai Po MTR Station but the minibus is faster.
+Bus 75K can also take you to Tai Po MTR Station, but the minibus is faster.

-You might also like these other posts on solo travel in Hong Kong
+I have many posts on Hong Kong and you might also like these other posts on hiking in HK:

 Hong Kong Island Hikes